marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * Boredom
 * Anxiety
-* Procrastination: a task at work is intimidating, and you put it off with your phone.
+* Procrastination
 * Muscle memory

 Spending time on social media is okay!
 Not just to connect, but also for coping.
-We're human, and getting our mind off a problem can help relieve stress to tackle it later.
+We're human, and getting our mind off a problem can relieve stress to tackle it later.
 In a study on Twitch livestreams helping people through tough times, 82% found them at least somewhat helpful.

 Having that in mind, we all reach a point where being online is counterproductive.
 It depends, but deep inside you'll know when that happens.